COLUMN

 Below is an expanded explanation of a Venture Ecosystem.

-1. What is a “venture company”?
+1. What is a “Venture Company”?

 In Japan, startup companies—whether in the early stages of seed financing or the late stages of major corporate development—are also known as venture companies.
 Kotobank, a Japanese online dictionary, contains the following definition: